MultiSafepay/docs/content/payment-methods/zero-authorization.md

 MultiSafepay stores the sensitive payment details as a non-sensitive token, and then checks if the card is legitimate.

-You can then also use tokens for [Recurring payments](/recurring-payments).
+You can then also use tokens for [recurring payments](/recurring-payments).

 # Activation